How to Become an Electrician in Alabama

 Requirements for Becoming an Electrician in Alabama

 Electrician licensing and training requirements vary by state.
-In Alabama, you can become licensed as either a journeyman or a contractor.
-The designation of master electrician does not exist in Alabama and, and such, there are no Alabama master electrician license requirements.
-Journeyman and contractor licenses can be obtained through the Alabama Electrical Contractors Board.
+In Alabama, you can become licensed as a journeyman or a contractor.
+The state does not offer a master electrician license, so there are no requirements for that designation.
+Journeyman and contractor licenses are issued by the Alabama Electrical Contractors Board.

-Once you’ve completed and shown proof of your required hours as an apprentice, you can apply through the Alabama Electrical Contractors Board to take the journeyman exam.
-The exam fee is $115.00, and you are given four hours to complete the 80-question exam.
-The 2014 National Electric Code and American Electricians Handbook may be used for reference.
-If you pass the exam you will need to pay a $35.00 licensing fee, and then your Alabama state electrical license must be renewed annually.
+After completing the required apprenticeship hours, you can apply for the journeyman exam through the Alabama Electrical Contractors Board.
+The exam fee is $115, and you have four hours to answer 80 questions.
+You may use the 2014 National Electric Code and the American Electricians Handbook as references.
+If you pass, you must pay a $35 licensing fee.
+Your Alabama state electrical license must be renewed annually.

 Alabama journeyman and contractor’s licenses are reciprocal in Arkansas, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee and Virginia.
 This means if you have an electricians license in any of these states, you can use it to apply for a local electrical license and not have to meet the local apprenticeship conditions.